Rubber Process Oil

-Rubber Process Oils (RPO), both synthetic and natural are commercially used to produce products from rubber bands to a toy to the giant tyres for various vehicles including aircrafts.
+Rubber Process Oil (RPO), both synthetic and natural are commercially used to produce products from rubber bands to a toy to the giant tyres for various vehicles including aircrafts.

-Rubber Process Oils are used during mixing of rubber compounds.
+RPO or Rubber Process Oils use during mixing of rubber compounds.
 These help in improving the dispersion of fillers and flow characteristics of the compound during further processing.
-IPOL Rubber process oils are specially developed taking into consideration the type of rubber and the end product applications.
+IPOL Rubber process oils are specially develop taking into consideration the type of rubber and the end product applications.

-The range of IPOL Rubber Process Oils is broadly divided in following three catagories.
+The range of IPOL Rubber Process Oils broadly divide in following three catagories.

 Aromatic types :

-The primary characteristics of aromatic hydrocarbons are the presence of the double bonded mix ring carbon structure.
-Aromatic extracts procured from selected refineries and suitably blended to meet stringent specifications, are used for compounding batches to manufacture Tyres, calendared and moulded sheets, Tread rubber etc.
+The primary characteristics of aromatic hydrocarbons are the presence of the double bond mix ring carbon structure.
+Aromatic extracts procure from select refineries and suitably blend to meet stringent specifications, use for compounding batches to manufacture Tyres, calendared and moulded sheets, Tread rubber etc.

 Naphthenic types :

-Naphthenic are a class of hydrocarbons also referred to as ‘cycloparaffins’.
-Though their structure is similar to the aromatic ring, these are single bonded thus having a stable structure.
+Naphthenic are a class of hydrocarbons also refer to as ‘cycloparaffins’.
+Though their structure is similar to the aromatic ring, these are single bond thus having a stable structure.
 Several such hydrocarbon rings may be linked indicating a variety of available grades.
 Their unique colour stability, solubility and good thermal stability makes them ideal for moulded articles, slippers, LPG tubes, floor tiles, etc.